 With that out of the way, we can see on the very same page that there is a table for starting wealth, which has you rolling d4s and multiplying the result by 10, except for classes such as the monk, which doesn’t multiply the result by anything, as monks can get away with just food, depending on what your DM wants you to have at the very least, such as clothing.
 Please clothe your characters with something at least.
 Your character can kick butt with strategically placed ribbons if not even underwear is an option.

-Now when you get starting gold, you can immediately spend it on anything offered in the PHB (unless your DM says otherwise of course, but they’re the DM, and make all the rules), which the DM may expand to include anything within reasonable limits, such as limiting explosives if those are available.
-I know it’s fun to blow things up, but try not to blow up every NPC you come across.
-They may also let you buy some cheaper potions, and a few options for healing.
+Now when you get starting gold, you can immediately spend it on anything offered in the PHB (unless your DM says otherwise of course, but they’re the DM and make all the rules), which the DM may expand to include anything within reasonable limits, such as limiting explosives if those are available.
+I know it’s fun to blow things up, but try not to blow up every NPC you encounter.
+They may also let you buy some cheaper potions and a few options for healing.

 Ideas And Inspiration (Take A d12)